Scroll down to find out more information about the Safeguarding system in place at Irlam & Cadishead Academy.

 Safeguarding at ICC

-Irlam & Cadishead College is committed to Safeguarding and Promoting the Welfare of all of its students.
+Irlam & Cadishead Academy is committed to Safeguarding and Promoting the Welfare of all of its students.
 Each student’s welfare is of paramount importance.
 Our Safeguarding and Child Protection Policy can be read here.

 - We recognise that some children may be especially vulnerable to abuse.